bmmanson/spaceboomV1/README.md

 - Notifications work.
 - The final remaining known bugs have been fixed.
 - Assets (icons and launch screen) have been added to xCode.
-- An instance of the server has been deployed using Heroku, and I have successfully run the app on my phone.
+- An instance of the server has been deployed using Heroku, and I have successfully run the app on several devices.

-### Features to be implemented
-- Submit to the App Store for review
+### Features that I might implement in future versions:

+- When a user comments on a message, the app moves to the top of the collection/message list, and it is marked as unread, for all other users who've discovered it.
+- Users can submit photos with or instead of text.
+- The map on the opening screen of the app is scrollable and zoomable.
+Pins on the map indicate where undiscovered messages are, but their content cannot be seen until the user has gone to the location of the message.
+- Users can chat with each other.
+- Users can select a profile picture from all of their Facebook photos.
+- Be able to add discovered users to a list ("following" users).